PUC Docket Proceedings

 Energy is one of the sectors regulated by the Hawaii Public Utilities Commission (PUC).
 Established in 1913, the Hawaii PUC’s primary duty is to protect consumers by overseeing and regulating public utilities.
 That means, ensuring safe, reliable service is provided at just and reasonable rates.
 The PUC’s role has expanded from traditional utility regulation involving rate cases, major project approvals (e.g. capital projects, fuel supply agreements, power purchase agreements), and review of long-term plans to oversight over major energy policy directives and program implementation.
 Below is a summary of the major ongoing energy policy docket proceedings.
 For more information, docket filings can be accessed by inputting the docket number or searching by keyword.

-The PUC initiated this docket in April 2018 to explore new opportunities for evaluating and updating the State’s utility regulatory framework in light of a transforming electric power system—from one that relies on mainly centralized fossil-fuel generation to more distributed renewable energy sources such as rooftop solar photovoltaic systems.
-A week later, the Governor signed into law SB2939 SD2, which requires the PUC to establish performance incentive and penalty mechanisms that directly link electric utility revenues to the utility’s achievement on performance metrics by 2020.
-This docket will shift the regulatory framework from what is referred to as cost-of service regulation in which utility’s ability to earn money is closely tied to its capital investment to performance based regulation (PBR) which follows an incentive structure that rewards the utility for specific outcomes and objectives.
+The Public Utilities Commission (PUC) initiated this docket in April 2018 to explore new opportunities for evaluating and updating the State’s utility regulatory framework in light of a transforming electric power system—from one that relies on mainly centralized fossil-fuel generation to more distributed renewable energy sources such as rooftop solar photovoltaic systems.
+The Governor signed into law SB2939 SD2, which requires the PUC to establish performance incentive and penalty mechanisms that directly link electric utility revenues to the utility’s achievement on performance metrics by 2020.
+This docket will shift the regulatory framework from what is referred to as cost-of service regulation, in which utility’s ability to earn money is closely tied to its capital investment, to performance based regulation (PBR), which follows an incentive structure that rewards the utility for specific outcomes and objectives.
 While both models are intended to allow the utility to earn fair compensation for providing quality service, the latter allows for aligning financial incentives with the public interest.

 The docket proceeding is divided into two phases.
 Phase 1 covers evaluation and assessment, focusing on building a foundational goals-outcomes hierarchy, current regulatory assessment, and performance metrics.
 Phase 2 addresses design and implementation, focusing on refining and/or modifying the current regulatory framework through performance incentive mechanisms, revenue adjustment mechanisms, and other regulatory reforms.